judcole/twitter-api-java/README.md

 ### 4.1.
 Setup

 - Create an environment variable `STREAM_BEARER_TOKEN` with your Twitter API bearer token.
+- Clone the source code repo from <https://github.com/judcole/twitter-api-java>.
+- `cd twitter-api-java/twitter-ui` and `npm install` to install dependent Node packages for the UI.
-- Load the source folder(s) into your favorite IDE and run them.
+- Load the source folder(s) into your favorite IDE and run them (see below).

 ### 4.2.
-Implementation Notes

-- It was not mentioned in the specification but Twitter tags are NOT case sensitive, so hashtags must be counted as equal when they only differ by case.

-### 4.3.
 Manual Testing

-- Select project `twitter-api` for the Web API service to collect tweet data and provide it in an API
+- Select project `twitter-api` for the Web API service to collect tweet data and provide it in an API.
   - Run or Debug the project and browse to:
-    - <http://localhost:8080/getStats> for the raw API results
+    - <http://localhost:8080/getStats> for the raw API results.
-    - <http://localhost:8080/swagger-ui/index.html> for the Swagger API
+    - <http://localhost:8080/swagger-ui/index.html> for the Swagger API.
-    - Refer to the Output window to see log messages such as for the Tweet processing
+    - Refer to the Output window to see log messages such as for the Tweet processing.
-    - Use Swagger in the browser to execute the GET call to the API endpoint
+    - Use Swagger in the browser to execute the GET call to the API endpoint.
-      - Inspect the response body
+      - Inspect the response body.
-      - Execute the API call repeatedly to see increasing numbers in stats
+      - Execute the API call repeatedly to see increasing numbers in stats.
-    - Test the API from the command line `curl -X 'GET' 'http://localhost:8080/getStats'`
+    - Test the API from the command line `curl -X 'GET' 'http://localhost:8080/getStats'`.
-- Select project `twitter-ui` for the Web App User Interface that calls the Web API (which must still be running)
+- Select project `twitter-ui` for the Web App User Interface that calls the Web API (which must still be running).
-  - Run the project using `npm run dev`
+  - Run the project using `npm run dev` from the `twitter-ui` folder.
-    - View the statistics in a browser at <http://localhost:5000/>
+    - View the statistics in a browser at <http://localhost:5000/>.
-- Stop debugging

-### 4.4.
+### 4.3.
 Automated Unit Tests

 - Select project `twitter-api`
-  - Run all automated tests or open the tests from Test Explorer (`Ctrl+E, T`) and run selected tests
+  - Run all automated tests or open the tests folder `twitter-api/src/test` or your Test Explorer and run selected tests.

+## 5. Implementation Notes

+- It was not mentioned in the specification but Twitter tags are NOT case sensitive, so hashtags must be counted as equal when they only differ by case.

-## 5. Next Steps / To Do List
+## 6. Next Steps / To Do List

-### 5.1.
+### 6.1.
 To Do before submission

 - [x] Create twitter-api project to process calls to Twitter API
   - [x] Replace controller with dummy stream stats controller